 The final 15 minutes will be preserved for parent(s) to speak with us without the child present, to have space to discuss any sensitive topics.
 While initial logistics will have already been determined, this time can also be helpful to reconsider them (i.e. frequency and content of sessions) based on the goals set between everyone.

-We have found that taking this time to build rapport, to engender buy-in, and to set clear goals builds a strong foundation that ultimately allows us to make the most of the time moving forward.
+We have found that taking this time to build rapport, to engender buy-in, and to set clear goals develops a strong foundation that ultimately allows us to make the most of the time moving forward.
 Finally, it is very helpful in placement decisions and the pairing of a child with a qualified specialist.